-Cataracts are another normal part of aging and are nothing to be concerned about.
+Cataracts are another normal part of ageing and are nothing to be concerned about.
 Most patients over 65 have some form of cataract development.

 What is a cataract?

 A cataract occurs as the crystalline lens of the eye gradually becomes opaque over time, reducing the clarity of vision.
-In order to have good vision a clear crystalline lens is needed to allow light to reach the retina.
-As the cataract develops less light is able to reach the retina, reducing the quality of your vision.
+To have good vision a clear crystalline lens is needed to allow light to reach the retina.
+As the cataract develops less light can reach the retina, reducing the quality of your vision.
 Cataracts will continue to grow becoming denser until spectacles can no longer improve your vision.
-At this point you can be referred for cataract surgery to restore the vision.
+At this point, you can be referred for cataract surgery to restore your vision.

-There are different forms of cataract and not all have symptoms.
+There are different forms of cataracts and not all have symptoms.
 Those that do cause blurred vision can be treated with surgery.

 What is the crystalline lens?

 The crystalline lens is a clear capsule found behind the iris.
-It is this lens which changes shape allowing the eye to focus on different distances.
+This lens changes shape, allowing the eye to focus on different distances.

 What are the causes of a Cataract?

-Cataracts are usually found in older people and are the result of long term UV exposure from the sun.
+Cataracts are usually found in older people and are the result of long-term UV exposure to the sun.
 They can also be caused by trauma, diabetes, some ocular diseases or some medications.
 Some children can also be born with congenital cataracts.

 What are the common symptoms of Cataracts?